 - Improve opportunities for young people.

-The Programme is provided with funding from the European Commission via the British Council, who are the UK’s National Agency.
+The Programme is provided with funding by the European Union via the British Council, who are the UK’s National Agency.

-The University has participated in the Erasmus programme since its inception 25 years ago and in the last few years there has been a substantial increase in student mobility with over 150 Cambridge students participating and around 100 incoming students in 2013-14.
+The University is currently participating in the Erasmus programme and has done since its inception 25 years ago.
+In the last few years there has been a substantial increase in student mobility with over 150 Cambridge students participating and around 100 incoming students in 2013-14.

 Due to the Tripos structure at Cambridge, the only undergraduate students who can take part in Erasmus+ are from the following departments/faculties: